TG9541/stm8ef/README.md

 STM8 eForth is an interactive Forth system for the full range of [STM8 8-bit MCUs](https://www.st.com/en/microcontrollers-microprocessors/stm8-8-bit-mcus.html), including low power and low cost variants.
 The Forth console, an interpreter-compiler that runs on the MCU, and multi-tasking features allow interactive control of peripherals, parameter tuning or even changing running code (which is rather unusual for a $0.20 "computer").

 STM8 eForth originated in [Dr. C.H.
 Ting's eForth](http://www.forth.org/svfig/kk/07-2010.html) for the STM8S Discovery.
-With the kind permission of the original author the exted code here is under [MIT-like license](https://github.com/TG9541/stm8ef/blob/master/LICENSE.md).
-Much of the code was re-written and many features were added, e.g. compilation to Flash memory, autostart code, interrupt handling and more.
+With the kind permission of the original author the code presented here is under [MIT-like license](https://github.com/TG9541/stm8ef/blob/master/LICENSE.md).
+Much of the original code was re-written and many features were added, e.g. compilation to Flash memory, autostart code, interrupt handling (see [overview](https://github.com/TG9541/stm8ef#stm8-eforth-feature-overview)).

-For a range of targets, the [binary release](https://github.com/TG9541/stm8ef/releases) provides ready-made Forth environments, including a library and STM8 register definitions.
-Through [modular board support](https://github.com/TG9541/stm8ef-modular-build) new targets can be added, and build automation, including running target code in the [uCsim STM8 simulator](https://travis-ci.org/TG9541/stm8ef) in Travis-CI, makes building ready-to-run binaries in "downstream projects" possible.
+For a range of targets, the [binary release](https://github.com/TG9541/stm8ef/releases) provides ready-to-run Forth binaries including a library and STM8 register definitions.
+A build automation and test solution with Travis-CI allows running Forth code in the [uCsim STM8 simulator](https://travis-ci.org/TG9541/stm8ef).
+Using the [modular board support](https://github.com/TG9541/stm8ef-modular-build) new targets can be added in downstream projects.

 [![STM8EF Wiki](https://user-images.githubusercontent.com/5466977/28994765-3267d78c-79d6-11e7-927f-91751cd402db.jpg)](https://github.com/TG9541/stm8ef/wiki)

-The programming language Forth works by defining new words with phrases of existing words.
+The programming language Forth works by defining new words with phrases of existing words using a stack for most of the data flow.

 "Hello World" in Forth is this:

 ```Forth
 : hello ."
 Hello World!" ;
 ```

-Forth is very well suited for embedded control since data flows through the stack.
-In many cases there is no need for variables and memory allocation which greatly reduces complexity.
+Due to its high level of abstraction and its code density Forth is very well suited for embedded control.
+Since data flows through the stack there is no need for temporary variables which greatly reduces complexity.

 Find out more in the [STM8 eForth Walk-Through](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Programming).

-STM8 eForth is configurable: a minimal interactive system fits in 3.5K and a full featured binary requires 4 to 5.5K Flash memory.
-Due to the extraordinary code density a small 8K device, e.g. [STM8S003F3P6](https://www.st.com/resource/en/datasheet/stm8s003f3.pdf) or [STM8L051F3P6](https://www.st.com/resource/en/datasheet/stm8l051F3.pdf), has sufficent space for applications.
-For larger applications low-cost 32K devices with many GPIOs and lots of features can be used, e.g. [STM8S005C6](https://www.st.com/resource/en/datasheet/stm8s005c6.pdf) or [STM8L052C6](https://www.st.com/resource/en/datasheet/stm8l052c6.pdf).
+STM8 eForth is highly configurable: a minimal interactive system fits in 3.5K and a full featured binary requires 4 to 5.5K Flash memory.
+Due to the extraordinary code density a low-cost 8K device, e.g. [STM8S003F3P6](https://www.st.com/resource/en/datasheet/stm8s003f3.pdf) or [STM8L051F3P6](https://www.st.com/resource/en/datasheet/stm8l051F3.pdf) has sufficent space for applications.
+If that's not sufficient, low-cost 32K devices with many GPIOs or a richer set of peripherals can be used, e.g. [STM8S005C6](https://www.st.com/resource/en/datasheet/stm8s005c6.pdf) or [STM8L052C6](https://www.st.com/resource/en/datasheet/stm8l052c6.pdf).

-The Forth console uses the STM8 U(S)ART, or a simulated serial interface, either 3-wire (full-duplex) or 2-wire (half-duplex).
-For programming [e4thcom](https://wiki.forth-ev.de/doku.php/en:projects:e4thcom) is recommended but any serial terminal will work.
+The Forth console uses the STM8 U(S)ART or a simulated serial interface for communicating with the console (3-wire full-duplex or 2-wire half-duplex are supported).
+For console access and programming [e4thcom](https://wiki.forth-ev.de/doku.php/en:projects:e4thcom) is recommended but any serial terminal will work.
 The console can be configured, even at runtime, to use other types of [character I/O](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Board-Character-IO), e.g. keyboard and display.

-The [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) covers various topics, e.g. converting low-cost Chinese thermostats, voltmeters, or DC/DC-converters into Forth powered embedded control boards.
+The [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) covers various topics, e.g. converting low-cost Chinese thermostats, voltmeters or DC/DC-converters into Forth powered embedded control boards.

 ## Generic targets